Family-Based Visas

 What Are Family-Based Visas?

-- Immediate relatives (spouses, children, and parents of U.S. citizens) have priority and do not face annual visa quotas.
-This includes:
+Immediate relatives (spouses, children, and parents of U.S. citizens) have priority and do not face annual visa quotas.
+These includes:

 - IR-1/CR-1 Visa: For spouses of U.S. citizens.